josip2312/jivancic-blog/posts/standing-out-in-your-field.md

 **By being a person who puts effort into his craft, you can get into that smaller pool of highly valuable individuals.**

-So in developer terms, this kind of effort would include: ruthlessly refactoring, paying attention to variable names, using minimal amounts of comments while trying to convey the meaning through the code itself, etc. To quote a famous software engineer Grady Booch: “Clean code reads like well-written prose... “.
+So in developer terms, this kind of effort would include: ruthlessly refactoring, paying attention to variable names, using minimal amounts of comments while trying to convey the meaning through the code itself, etc. To quote a famous software engineer Grady Booch: “_Clean code reads like well-written prose..._“.

 ### Develop your social skills